Winifred B. Chase: Delta Kappa Gamma, Delta Delta Delta and P.E.O. Sisterhood membership

 Chase belonged to the Iota Chapter of Delta Delta Delta as well as to Chapter A, Michigan of the P.E.O.
 Sisterhood.
 She was active in the administration of both organisations, and served as the National Alliance Officer for Delta Delta Delta from 1919 to 1925, historian for that organisation from 1925 to 1928 and chairperson of the Delta Delta Delta Fiftieth Anniversary Fund from 1929 to 1936.
 She was instrumental in organising that the funds raised be used for fellowships for Delta Delta Delta members engaged in furthering their education.

 Chase was also a member of Delta Kappa Gamma.

 Death and the Winifred B. Chase Fellowship fund

 Chase died at the Northville Convalescence Home in Novi on 26 August 1949.
-She is buried at the Oakwood Cemetery in Fenton, Michigan and shares the same grave as her friend and botanising companion Bernice Leland.
 In 1955 Bernice Leland donated $2000 to establish the Winifred B. Chase Fellowship Award at the University of Michigan.
 The University awards the Winifred B. Chase Fellowship yearly to support botanical research.